 The Audit Committee is responsible for the adequacy of the internal audit function, its resources and its standing.
 Group Audit reports functionally to the Audit Committee and administratively to the CEO.
 Mr Chong Meng is the Head of Group Audit.
-He has 30 years of working experience covering risk management and control, marketing, clientrelationship, process engineering and general management.
+He has more than 3 decades of working experience covering risk management and control, marketing, client-relationship, process engineering and general management.
 Currently, Group Audit has a team of some 109 staff in Singapore and Malaysia.
-The division is organised into specialist and business units and is aligned with the structure of the Bank.
+The division is organised into departments that are aligned with the structure of the Bank.